 The first punycode phishing attacks used non-ASCII characters to fool end-users into clicking URLs that looked legitimate, but substituted similarly-shaped letters from different alphabets to spoof the site.
 For example, the site http://www.xn--pypal-4ve.com/ looks like http://www.pаypal.com/ when rendered in the URL, but goes to a completely different site.

-The New Puny-Phishing AttackWhat makes this attack different is that instead of fooling the user, it was designed to fool the anti-phishing filters found in Office 365 and other email phishing protection systems.
-Hackers have identified a gap in the Office 365 phishing filters and are starting to leverage it in order to compromise accounts.
+The New Puny-Phishing AttackWhat makes this attack different is that instead of fooling the user, it fools the anti-phishing filters found in Office 365 and other email phishing protection systems.
+Hackers have identified a gap in the Office 365 phishing filters and are starting to leverage it to compromise accounts.

 To explain this attack, we will use an example from a real attack captured in early December 2016.
 The attacker sent a fake FedEx email with a benign looking URL that goes to a malicious site.